 Slow Down and See What’s New

 If you are just switching to a vegetarian diet, you are probably thinking about simply removing meats from the foods that you already eat.
 There is a different way: allocate some time to wander around a natural foods store or a farmer’s market to see what’s new and available.
-Chances are, you’ll be surprised with how many interesting things you’ll be able to find.
+Chances are, you’ll be surprised by how many interesting things you’ll be able to find.

 Experiment with New Foods